 Java is one of the most commonly used programming languages.
 It is also an IDE-intensive programming language, with tight integration with Eclipse.
-If you are just starting out learning Java, here is a basic guide to help you start running the Java application from the command prompt (in Windows).
+You can run Java programs from the Command Prompt for quick compiling and execution.

 Installing the Java Development Kit (JDK)

-Before you can run a Java program on your computer, you’ll need a Java compiler installed.
-That comes with the Java Development Kit, or JDK.
+Before you can run a Java program on your computer, you’ll need a dedicated compiler installed.
+This comes within the Java Development Kit (JDK).
 It’s an essential tool for developing in Java on any platform.

-1. Download the JDK from Oracle’s website.
-Make sure not to download the JRE to Server editions.
+First, download the JDK from Oracle’s website – the Windows version.
+Make sure not to download the “JRE to Server” editions.

 Running a Java Program from the Command Prompt

-1. Create a simple Java program like the one below using Notepad or another text editor.
+Create a simple Java program like the one below using Notepad or another text editor.
 Make sure to save the file with the extension “.java” rather than “.txt.”

 cd command to change your working directory to the directory containing your Java program.